 Despite the limitations and challenges of this study, we have developed an innovative personalised DA aimed at helping young people who are engaging in risky behaviour and where they may spuriously perceive their support options to be limited.
-Depending on the outcome of this feasibility study, there is scope to conduct a larger randomised controlled trial evaluating the DA or to broaden the DA so it covers help-seeking options for general mental health issues and resilience.
+Depending on the outcome of this feasibility study, there is scope to conduct a larger RCT evaluating the DA or to broaden the DA so it covers help-seeking options for general mental health issues and resilience.

-ETHICS AND DISSEMINATION
+DISSEMINATION